roshanlodha/pathology/cns/dementia.md

 * characterizded by a loss of neurons within the gray matter
 	* degeneration of gray matter in the cortex leads to dementia
 	* degeneration of brainstem or **basal ganglia** gray matter in movement problems
+* disruption of the ubiquitin-proteasome pathway has been implicated in several dementia conditions
 ## Alzheimer Disease
 * degenerative disease of the cortex that is the most common cause of dementia
 * amyloid precursor protein creates a receptor on neurons